wiedwo/ebusd-guide-Ochsner-GMWW-with-Home-Assistant/README.md

 - **Heating Pump:** The primary device responsible for circulating heat transfer fluid throughout the heating system.
 - **eBus Adapter:** An interface device that enables communication between the heating pump and the Raspberry Pi.
 - **Router:** A network device that facilitates data communication between the Raspberry Pi, the eBus Adapter, and potentially other networked devices.
-- **Raspberry Pi:** A compact computer that hosts a Home Assistant environment and serves as the brain of the system.
+- **Home Assistant on Raspberry Pi** (or other Hardware): A compact computer that hosts a Home Assistant environment and serves as the brain of the system.
 It uses the eBus Adapter to interface with the heating pump.

 ### Home Assistant (HA) on Raspberry Pi